5 common retail business insurance claims and how to avoid them

 • Inspect your property regularly, including the electrical system and keep up with required maintenance.

-• Winterize the building so pipes don't freeze during colder months.
+• During the colder months, winterize the building so pipes don’t freeze.

 • Be prepared.
 If a hurricane, tornado, hail, flooding or other severe weather event is expected in your area, take precautions to minimize the damage.